 Who Has Access to the Business Class Lounge?

-Unlike some airport lounges where you can get free access with your credit card, like the Chase Sapphire Reserve, entry is restricted to certain flyers.
+Unlike some airport lounges where you can get free access with your credit card entry is restricted to certain flyers.

 Business Class, First Class, and Star Alliance Gold passengers flying on a Star Alliance flight have access to the Business Class lounge.